Macedonian Ruins

 • list all people we had harmed, and be willing to make amends.

-Marriage is, I believe, God’s primary workbench for revealing, confronting, addressing, and correcting issues of our fallen nature and to self-motivate our desire for sanctification—the process of being free of its dictates.
+I believe marriage is God’s primary workbench for revealing, confronting, addressing, and correcting issues of our fallen nature and motivating our desire for sanctification—the process of being free of its dictates.

-As to His directives for a fulfilling marriage, God has a few very basic, yet crucial, instructions which pinpoint the fruit of the fall.
+As to His directives for a fulfilling marriage, God has a few very basic yet crucial instructions that target the effects of the fall.
 Determined obedience, in His strength, will bring results:

 Husbands: